 On May 1, Germany lifts restrictions on labor migration from countries that joined the European Union in 2004.
-According to experts, up to 400 thousand people can move from Poland alone to earn money in Germany.
+According to experts, up to 400000 people can move from Poland alone to earn money in Germany.

 Free labor migration is one of the fundamental principles of the European Union.
 However, when in 2004 10 countries of Eastern, Southern and Central Europe became EU members, the “patriarchs” of the European Union were allowed temporarily – for a period of up to seven years, that is, until May 1, 2011 – not to allow citizens of Poland, Czech Republic to their labor markets, Hungary, Slovakia, Slovenia, Lithuania, Latvia and Estonia.